Wobo-bright/PictureText/README.md

     ```bash
     python main.py
     ```
-    when you run the script, you'd me asked to upload the image file you want to read. do that by copying and pasting the complete path of that image file. if there are qoutation marks («»)  remove them to prevent an error.
+    when you run the script, you'd be asked to upload the image file you want to read. do that by copying and pasting the complete path of that image file. if there are qoutation marks, remove them to prevent an error.

 3. *Extract Text*